SynapseProject/synapse.docs/docs/plans.md

   RequestNumber: 12345
   RequestUser: John Doe
 Result:
-  {runtime data}
+  {runtime data, emitted to ResultPlan}
-InstanceId: {runtime data}
+InstanceId: {runtime data, emitted to ResultPlan}
 ```

 ---

 ## Actions

 An Action is a workflow process, which can essentially be anything.
 Synapse is extended by creating/invoking new, custom processes as required via runtime modules.
+Detailed information on Actions can be found [here](/plans/actions/detail/ "Actions").

 ### Fields